 As the course is dual award you will graduate with a BA (Hons) International Business (with Spanish) from NTU, and a Grado en International Business from our partner institution the University of Valencia.

-The full-time course is four years long.
-You will be spending two years at Nottingham Business School and two years at the University of Valencia, which includes a half year internship in Spain or in a Spanish-speaking company.
+This full-time course is four years long.
+You will be spending two years at Nottingham Business School [your first and fourth years], and two years at the University of Valencia [years two and three], which includes a half year internship in Spain or in a Spanish-speaking company.

 What you'll study